VoxForge/voxforge.github.io/en/Read.md

     re-record this prompt.
   no_speech: >
     No Speech or recording volume too low<br>Please delete and re-record this prompt.
+  getUserMedia_error: >
+    Could not get audio input... make sure your microphone is connected to your computer.
+Your browser is giving this error message:

 # script below gets loaded in {{ content }} section of layout page
 # these are used by Javascript, therefore need special handling for them to